thoresonjd/markdown-portfolio-template/Pages/projects.md

 ---

-**Project Title** | Start Date - End Date
-* High-level overview
-* Personal contributions to the project
-* Achievements and accomplishments
-* Tools and technologies used

----

 [Project Title w/ Link to Source](https://github.com) | Start Date - End Date
 * High-level overview
 * Personal contributions to the project